villidilli/SimpleJavaRecommender/README.md

   * `movies.csv`: 3,143 rows of movie information with the following columns: id, title, country, genre, director, poster as `String` and year and minutes as `int`.

   * `ratings.csv`: 10,000 rows of rating information with the following columns: rater_id and movie_id as type `String` and rating and time as `int`.
 The time column uses Unix Timestamp.

+## Algorithm Approach:

+> As mentioned earlier, we will be using collaborative filtering based on either movies or users.
+There are a few ways to define similarity among users or among movies and we will be focusing on:

+* Pearson Correlation
+* Cosine Similarity

+> A few key areas to improve based upon the existing Duke project:
+  1. cold start
+  2. remove individual user baseline bias
+  3. adjust similarity weighting based upon movie types (controversial or commonly acclaimed movies) and number of commonly rated movies among two users.